Dr. Margarita Calderón

 Dr. Hector Montenegro, President/CEO of Montenegro Consulting Group, LLC, is currently Senior District Advisor for the Collaborative for Academic, Social and Emotional Learning (CASEL) and works with districts and administrators nationally and internationally on systemic implementation of SEL.
 He is also a Senior Associate for Margarita Calderon and Associates (MC&A) and provides training on instructional strategies for ELLs, leadership development for administrators, instructional coaching.

-Dr. Montenegro is an internationally recognized keynote and motivational speaker and has been a special education advisor in Chile, Peru and Saudi Arabia through the US Embassies.
+Dr. Montenegro is an internationally recognized keynote and motivational speaker, both in person and virtually, and has been a special education advisor in Chile, Peru and Saudi Arabia through the US Embassies.
+He works directly with administrators, faculty and staff in developing leadership skills to establish structures that promote student success and support collaborative cultures.
 He serves as a volunteer for the Fruit Tree Planting Foundation to annual projects in Brazil, El Salvador and Uganda.
-He works directly with administrators, faculty and staff in developing leadership skills to establish structures that promote student success and support collaborative cultures that empower faculty, staff, students and parents.

 Dr. Hector Montenegro has been a math teacher, an assistant principal and principal in Washington, DC and served as Chief of Staff of the DC Public Schools.
-He was also an Area Superintendent, Deputy Superintendent for Instructional Services in Dallas, and Superintendent of Schools for three school districts in Texas.
+He was also an Area Superintendent, Deputy Superintendent for Instructional Services, and Superintendent of Schools for three school districts in Texas.
 He obtained his masters from Stanford University and doctorate from the University of Texas at Austin.

 Elizabeth Montes has 35 years experience in public, private and corporate education.
 In addition to being a teacher of English, Spanish, and French, she worked in central office administration for the El Paso Independent School District as an Associate Superintendent of Curriculum and Instruction and a Director of Advanced Academics.
 For the past five years she has served as Head of School for a K-8 private academy.
 During that time she has also worked in various states as a trainer and coach with Margarita Calderon and Associates.